-How to get an AI Agent to handle multi-step, complex queries
+How to get an Agent to handle complex, multi-step queries

 The real payoff comes when you start automating the complex, high-effort, multi-step tasks that require things like judgment, sequencing, and system interaction.
 The ones that tie up your team and slow down resolution.

-That’s where AI Agents deliver asymmetric value.
-The more you trust your AI Agent with meaningful work, the more your return compounds.
+That’s where Agents deliver the most value.
+The more you trust your Agent with meaningful work, the more your return compounds.

 What “complex” actually means in support